Skip to main content Skip to footer site map

 Table of Contents

 Employers should not underestimate the importance of employee benefits for small businesses.
-According to its 2022 Trends report, the Boston College Center for Work & Family attributes overwork, burnout, and a quest for more purpose and values-driven work as some of the reasons behind millions of Americans leaving or changing jobs each month.
-A small business employee benefits package that meets employees' needs on these issues, when added to a competitive salary, can attract job candidates, and encourage great employees to stick around, helping to ensure the longevity of the business.
+A typical small business employee benefits package that focuses on employees' needs while following current benefits trends, when added to a competitive salary, can attract qualified job candidates and encourage top talent to stick around, helping to ensure the longevity of your business.

-What should you keep in mind when building a small business employee benefits program?
+What should you consider when building a small business employee benefits program?
 Here are some questions to guide you through the process:

-Some employee benefits are legally mandated by state or federal laws.
-As a result, there are a certain number of basic benefits for small businesses that a worker is entitled to receive.
+Some employee benefits are legally mandated by local, state or federal laws.
+As a result, small businesses must provide certain benefits to workers.

-The U.S. Bureau of Labor Statistics reported that the cost of these mandatory benefits make up a very small portion of a worker's hourly wage.
-As of June 2022, the median cost to businesses of private sector employees came to $2.93 for every hour worked.
+The U.S. Bureau of Labor Statistics reported that the cost of these mandatory benefits is a portion of a worker's hourly wage.
+As of June 2022, the median cost to businesses of private sector employees was $2.93 for every hour worked.

-All employers, regardless of size, are required to provide the following benefits to employees.
+All employers, regardless of size, must provide the following benefits to employees.

 Social Security and Medicare